Luke Southwood: Bristol Rovers

-International
+International career

 Southwood made his debut for the England under-19 team, play the first 45minutes in a 1–0 defeat to Mexico in June 2016.

 Southwood was selected for the England under-20 team in the 2017 FIFA U-20 World Cup and was an unused substitute in the final where England beat Venezuela 1–0.

 In November 2021, Southwood was called up to the Northern Ireland national team for the first time, for whom he qualified for through a grandmother.
 He debuted with Northern Ireland in a friendly 3–1 win over Luxembourg on 25 March 2022.